These Chili Lime Shrimp Tacos are topped with a strawberry, avocado, and mango salsa and just became your new favorite taco of summer!

 Drain and rinse the black beans, add them in, and mix everything together.

-I want to eat a million pounds of this chili lime shrimp and I can think of so many dishes it would be fabulous in.
+I want to eat a million pounds of this chili lime shrimp (DEFINITELY not the “appropriate” serving size) and I can think of so many dishes it would be fabulous in.
 But the way the slight spice contrasted with the sweetness of the fruit blew my mind.
+Are you a fan of sweet and savory dishes?
+There’s something about shrimp and tropical-y fruits that just work so well together!

-This meal will definitely be made again in my house.
+These chili lime shrimp tacos will definitely be made again in my house.
 And I’ll continue to thank my lucky stars that I was allowed to change my mind in regard to shrimp.
-Who knows, maybe some day you’ll find me wearing Birkenstocks while eating Buttered Popcorn jelly beans and enjoying ads that play audio (especially that “congratulations!
+Who knows… Maybe some day you’ll find me wearing Birkenstocks while eating Buttered Popcorn jelly beans and enjoying ads that play audio (especially that “congratulations!
 You’ve won! ad).
 Doubtful.
 But at least I’ll always be keeping my options open.
+Never say never.

 What are some things you’re 99.9% sure you’ll never like?
 What have you changed your mind about as you get older?